 Far and away this year’s biggest toy trend is blind-bag or box collectibles.
 Appell explains, “The huge trend right now are collectible toys and unboxing toys; they’re doing extremely well right now and definitely something kids are asking for.”
 That makes this set of mini Hatchimals CollEGGtibles — get it — twice as desirable.

-If you really want to blow your kid’s mind you can pick up the exclusive to Amazon set of a dozen glow-in-the-dark Hatchimals CollEGGtibles while supplies last.
+If you really want to blow your kid’s mind you can pick up this play set that comes with 10 Hatchimals CollEGGtibles, while supplies last.

 Appell likes collectibles because they offer a chance to buy a bunch, making the fun last even longer.
 “The fun thing about this kind of collectible toy is that kids get excited about building their collections.
 They’re something to stock up on or that could be good for Hanukkah potentially.
 Some of them have higher price points, but some of them would just make great stocking stuffers.
 L.O.L. and L.O.L.
 Surprise are once again slated to be hot toys this holiday season and are perfect for buying in multiples.”